-Cora is advancing a portfolio of gold projects, including its flagship Sanankoro Gold Project.
+Cora is advancing a portfolio of gold projects, including the Sanankoro Gold Project.
 Results from an initial Scoping Study published in 2020 demonstrated that Sanankoro has the potential to be a highly profitable oxide mine.
-During 2022 Cora's focus at Sanankoro was on an updated Mineral Resource Estimate ('MRE') and completion of a Definitive Feasibility Study ('DFS').
-The results of the DFS and subsequent Optimised Project Economics are set out below.
-The Company's objective is to move into production as quickly as possible.
+During 2022 Cora's focus at Sanankoro was on a Mineral Resource Estimate (the '2022 MRE') and completion of a Definitive Feasibility Study (the '2022 DFS').
+During 2023, as Cora focused on transitioning its Sanankoro Gold Project into a producing mine: